PUF for the Commons: Enhancing Embedded Security on the OS Level: Problem Statement and Related Work

 \paragraph{Aging Bias} Uniformly random variations result in an equal proportion of stable cells that power up with 0 or 1 on a single SRAM pattern.
 Aging and utilization, however, skew this distribution, due to drifting voltage threshold values of the transistors that form a memory cell~\cite{fn-atopd-14}.
 The increased probability for one symbol (1 or 0) introduces a bias, which in turn benefits an attacker, who tries to guess bit values.
 Guin~\etal~\cite{gwhs-drsea-19} find a bias of up to 54\,\% under artificial aging.
 Holcomb~\etal~\cite{hbf-pssif-09} counter that `normal' use patterns of intermittently powered devices prevent an identical skew.

-The state-of-the-art motivates additional and more realistic analyses of bias and aging on platforms that have not been aged artificially, but have executed real-world IoT applications for a long period of time.
+The state-of-the-art motivates additional and more realistic analyses of bias and aging effects on platforms that naturally aged while executing real-world IoT applications over a long period of time (see \autoref{sec:eval_mem}).

 \paragraph{Static Bias} In contrast to an aging bias, real-world PUFs may be affected by a static bias at certain bit positions~\cite{wfp-ebcmp-19}.
 Rahman~\etal~\cite{rhgcf-sccna-17} observe systematic correlation between SRAM patterns across chips, and cell-neighborhood interactions due a systematic physical arrangement on the silicon.
 Both effects reduce the device uniqueness.
 An attacker, who owns a chip of the same type, could utilize a local measurement to guess bit values at specific positions with a better chance than 50\,\%, which facilitates prediction of a secret value derived thereof.